jonegil/gui-with-gio/egg_timer/11_improved_animation.md

 > _In my Gio applications, I have found a pattern that I think works well for encapsulating animation logic.
 It allows you to hide the management of the invalidation behind an API, and to compute the progress as a function of time.
 It eliminates the ticker goroutine altogether, though I almost worry that it makes the app less cool._

 Sound's intriguing, right?
-You can find the raw code in [his repo](https://github.com/whereswaldon/gui-with-gio/commit/83e43a39e75c5e6cb96985046a521ac553615d39), but let's examine it a bit here too:
+You can find the raw code in [his repo](https://github.com/whereswaldon/gui-with-gio/commit/83e43a39e75c5e6cb96985046a521ac553615d39).
+The code is from July 2021, and not updated to the latest version of Gio but let's examine it a bit here none the less.

 #### An animation struct